isaacs/blog.izs.me/src/posts/2025/occult-grammar/ogc-1-what-is-occult-grammar.md

 social/emotional divergence from the societal norm.

-However, the divergence between autistic and allistic norms are so significant that they appear to comprise a signficant majority of the "social deficits" associated with ASD.
+However, the divergence between autistic and allistic norms are so significant that they appear to comprise a significant majority of the "social deficits" associated with ASD.
 We simply do not interpret or formulate utterances according to the same rules as the allistic majority.
 And when asked, the allistic people in our life genuinely cannot explain what those rules even are.
 Both sides are left waving their hands in exasperation at the other's obstinate inscrutability.

 It is clear upon investigation that the divergence between allistic occult grammar and autistic occult grammar are at least